ericflo/simpleblog/posts/2014-01-23-react-finally-server-client.rst

 `React.js`_
 ===========

-But first, a bit about React.
+First, a bit about React.
 It was released by Facebook and was apparently a collaboration between the Instagram and Facebook web engineers.
 It looks similar in shape but not in size to Angular.js, but even though it looks similar, it has a very different philosophy underneath.
 React has a few key